 These drugs cause havoc in the private lives of people using them, as well as their family members’ lives.
 Just like other drug addictions, designer drug abuse requires professional addiction treatment for recovery.
 Getting this help is important before overdose or other deadly consequences occur.
 Detox is the first step in this treatment.
 Licensed detox programs provide supervised comfort, care and support throughout detox from these designer chemicals.
 Detox includes a variety of services, such as healthy nutrition, therapies, family therapy, security, safety from relapse and relapse prevention education.
 Some medications provide relief for your worst symptoms.

-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides healthy, comfortable, safe and supervised detox for your designer drug addiction.
-Services of Serenity House Detox include:
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides healthy, comfortable, safe and supervised detox for your designer drug addiction.
+Services of Serenity House Detox & Recovery include:

 - Residential inpatient detox